administer-org/documentation/v2/server/helpers/v1migrator.md

 1. https://administer.notpyx.me is removed and https://aos-canary.admsoftware.org is added
    - This will not always be it's behavior.
-2. Old apps are removed, but are automatically replaced with their v2 API conterparts
+2. Old apps are removed, but are automatically replaced with their v2 API counterparts
 3. org.admsoftware.Reporter is installed

 ::: code-group